 Recently, Polyprenyl Immunostimulant has been used successfully with the dry form.
-It has resulted in 2 of 3 cats alive at 24 months, but more work needs to be done to call this a treatment.
+It has resulted in two of three cats alive at 24 months, but more work needs to be done to call this a treatment.

 Supportive care and decrease in the inflammatory response is the basis of treatment.
 Most FIP patients are euthanized as side effects progress.

-- Don't introduce a new cat into a household where a FIP cat has died in the past 3 months.
+- Don't introduce a new cat into a household where a FIP cat has died in the past three months.
 Coronavirus survives for weeks in the environment.